zoolanders/documentation/src/pages/essentials-for-yootheme-pro/addons/icons/troubleshooting.md

 You have custom icons for an Icon Collection or My Icons, but when being selected in the builder the icon is displayed broken. {% .lead %}

 Most likely the source code of your SVG icon is not as clean as UIkit expects it, a tool like [SVGO](https://jakearchibald.github.io/svgomg/) should help.

+---

+## Unable to Download a Collection

+The process of installing a new collection withing the Customizer fails, giving you no option but to download the collection manually.

+Sometimes the servers can block petitions from other servers as for their security rules, in such download the collection from the link provided in the manager and follow the [Add Custom Collection](../custom-collections/#add-collection) guide.